Article

 Submission process for payroll taxes

 - Online Management: Employers must register and create an account on UTS to file or adjust wage reports and manage tax payments.
-Payments can be scheduled up to the end of the current month and can be modified or canceled before final processing.
+Payments can be scheduled up to the end of the current month and can be modified or canceled before final processing

 Paying your Texas workers’ compensation

 Texas does not require employers to have workers’ compensation or state disability insurance after hiring their first employee in the state.
-However, many companies in Texas still purchase workers’ compensation or disability insurance to limit liability.
+However, many companies in Texas still purchase workers’ compensation or disability insurance to minimize liability.

 Moreover, employees can opt to purchase a Texas Income Protection Plan (TIPP) using withholdings from their payroll.